 If savings groups are a great model for sustainable empowerment, why do so many lose engagement and dissolve after the initial project ends?
-This session will explore compelling new evidence from three innovative models challenging this trend.
+This session explored compelling new evidence from three innovative models challenging this trend.
 These solutions leverage the power of mobile apps, social entrepreneurs and trusted community networks in creative ways that build resilience at the group and community level.
 NGOs using these approaches have seen increases in group engagement, member motivation and group ROI long after the funded project ends.
-Speakers will share lessons on how to get started, what works and what doesn't.
+Speakers shared lessons on how to get started, what works and what doesn't.

 Leveraging Financial Services to Build Resilience and Accelerate Post-Disaster Recovery

 In this session, speakers demonstrated how post-disaster recovery microfinance enabled rapid recovery to build resilient livelihoods for over 27,700 families and more than 100,000 people affected by disasters without doing any harm.
 With case studies from both slow-onset and rapid-onset disasters in the Philippines, Kenya, Malawi, Zambia, Myanmar and Ecuador, we showed how recovery lending can be affordable and not lead to over indebtedness of clients.

 The experience from Sierra Leone and Sri Lanka showcased how Savings for Transformation (S4T) groups and digitization has empowered vulnerable families, particularly women and persons with disabilities, to better withstand shocks and rebuild their lives in the aftermath of disasters.

 Supporting Customer Resilience through Product Design and Delivery